Concerto Grosso No. 3 (Schnittke): Structure

-First movement
+I. Allegro

 The first movement consists of two opposing sections: the "museum" (tonality) and the "uncertain present" (atonality).
 Even though Schnittke labelled the beginning of the first movement as neo-classical, most scholars tend to agree that it has more baroque or neo-baroque references than neo-classical ones.
-The concerto starts in G minor, but its chord progression does not come anywhere near a cadence, and keeps drifting further from the original key in thirds: E major, A major, F major, D major, B-flat major, G major, C minor, and A major.
+The concerto starts in G minor, but its chord progression does not come anywhere near a cadence, and keeps drifting further from the original key in thirds: E major, A major, F major, D major, B♭ major, G major, C minor, and A major.

 The second section, marked by the sudden sound of the BACH bells in measure 28, announces the "explosion of the museum".
 From this point onwards, the BACH motif keeps repeating and its intervallic content collapses and keeps pushing all instruments to their lower pitch.

-Second movement
+II.
+Risoluto

 The multiple references to the BACH motif lead to a chaconne-like movement where chord progression keep repeating and expanding.
 The two soloists present different monogram rows, each of which is followed by its harmonic partner.
 Given the fact that the soloist do not play the rows simultaneously, there is little overlapping and cacophony.
 For this reason, the listener has time to identify each row as a separate entity.

-Third movement
+III.
+Pesante

 The third movement divides its musical forces into three groups: the soloists, the harpsichord and the strings.
 The movement starts again with the BACH row with the addition of scales.
 Each group presents different monogram rows until bar 65, where all rows from all instruments are played simultaneously both by the strings and the soloists.
 This leads to an ever-shifting chaotic texture which is progressively disintegrated by the surfacing of the D major triad chord, triggering a final atonal outburst and settling onto a unison D which puts an end to the movement in a complete reversal from the first movement.
 The next movement is expected to be played attacca.

-Fourth movement
+IV.
+Adagio

 This movement also starts with the BACH motif played by the harpsichord, which is set to disrupt the apparent sense of tonality stemming from the last bars of the previous movement.
 From measure 8 to measure 91, the harpsichord and the strings play quasi-tonal material, while the soloists play atonal material.
 The end of the movement is marked by a short cadenza played by both soloists.

-Fifth movement
+V. Moderato

 The final sounds of the fourth movement serve as a bridge to the last movement, where harmonic rows start sounding simultaneously and each string part begins to arpeggiate.
 Each instrument starts to progressively slow down and, as in the third movement, the entrance of the D pedal signals the eventual collapse of the atonal material.